benofben/arbit/README.md

     git clone https://github.com/benofben/arbit.git
     cd arbit

 In a more engineered world you might run Arbit inside of GKE or something similar.
-For now we're taking a different approach with the predecessor to Kubernetes, nohup:
+For now we're taking a different approach with the predecessor to Kubernetes, screen:

-    xxxx
+    cd downloader/edgar
+    screen -S edgar python3 edgar.py